Republican Party efforts to disrupt voting after the 2024 United States presidential election: America First Legal Foundation

 In July 2025, the America First Legal Foundation petitioned the Election Assistance Commission to mandate proof of U.S. citizenship for voter registration in federal elections on the federal voter registration form.
 By October 2025, 14 attorneys general, nine Republican Senators and 12 Representatives also supported the petition.
 The Associated Press described the effort as "the latest attempt by conservatives to push a nationwide proof-of-citizenship requirement while raising the specter of noncitizen voting as a significant problem, when it fact it is extremely rare."

 National Republican Senatorial Committee

 For the United States Supreme Court case National Republican Senatorial Committee v.
 FEC, Solicitor General John Sauer in May 2025 refused to defend current campaign finance law limiting coordinated spending and suggested that the Supreme Court should overturn it.
 The FEC is currently forbidden from bringing its case at the Supreme Court.

-Truth Social

-In October 2025, Trump Media & Technology Group, the owner of Truth Social, announced a partnership with Crypto.com to launch a prediction market service, Truth Predict.
-Among other types of events, the service would permit betting on elections.
-Critics of prediction markets expressed concern that a betting market with enough capital could motivate influential persons or groups to make an event being predicted actually happen.
-Both Gizmodo and Mashable also expressed concern about a prediction market that permits political bets being tied to Trump.

 Reactions

-Accusations of rigging the 2026 elections

-Throughout 2025, several journalists and news outlets across the political spectrum, the progressive Brennan Center for Justice, and Democratic figures such as James Carville, Adam Schiff, and Jasmine Crockett have accused Trump and/or the Republican Party of cheating, rigging or otherwise undermining the 2026 United States elections.

 Accusations of intending to cancel the 2026 elections

-James Carville, Chris Murphy and Gavin Newsom have warned that the 2026 elections may be cancelled.
+James Carville, Chris Murphy and Gavin Newsom have claimed that the 2026 elections may be cancelled.
+However, no bona fide evidence indicates that the 2026 elections will be canceled.